zhangrengang/SubPhaser/README.md

 2. LTR module to identify and analysis subgenome-specific LTR-RT elements (disbale by `-disable_ltr`) .
    - Identify the LTR-RTs by `LTRhavest` and/or `LTRfinder` (time-consuming for large genome, especially `LTRfinder`).
    - Classify the LTR-RTs by `TEsorter`.
-   - Identify subgenome-specific LTR-RTs by test the enrichment subgenome-specific kmers.
+   - Identify subgenome-specific LTR-RTs by test the enrichment of subgenome-specific kmers.
    - Estimate the insertion age of subgenome-specific LTR-RTs, which is helpful to estimate the divergence–hybridization peroid(s).
    - Reconstruct phylogenetic trees of subgenome-specific LTR/Gypsy and LTR/Copia elements, which is helpful to infer the evolution history of these LTR-RTs (disbale by `-disable_ltrtree`, time-consuming for large genome).
 3. Visualization module to visualize genome-wide data (disbale by `-disable_circos`) .